 The faculty and candidates of the LL.M.
 Program in Agriculture and Food Law are the thought leaders in their field.
 Their research, and the articles that appear in the University of Arkansas School of Law’s Journal of Food Law and Policy, help shape the way we think about agricultural and food law.

-Susan Schneider’s textbook Food, Farming, and Sustainability: Readings in Agricultural Law is the preeminent resource for understanding the complexities of agricultural law.
-Professor Schneider is the Director of the Graduate Program in Agricultural and Food Law.
+Susan Schneider’s textbook Food, Farming, and Sustainability: Readings in Agricultural Law is the preeminent resource for understanding the complexities of agricultural law and teaching it in a law school setting.
+Professor Schneider is now working on an update to this book to be released Fall 2015.

 Christopher Kelley is recognized for his expertise both here and abroad.
 In addition to the courses he teaches at the University of Arkansas, he holds an appointment with the Taras Shevchenko National University of Kyiv, Ukraine, teaching in their agricultural law program.
 He is a member of the editorial boards of the Baltic Journal of Law and Politics published by Vytautas Magnus University in Kaunas, Lithuania, and Law and Civil Society published by Taras Shevchenko National University.